engabaadir/Restaurant-Catalog-Project/README.md

 This is a project for Udacity's
 [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
 ## Project Overview
-The project provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+The project provides a list of items within a variety of categories as well as it provides a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
 ## Why this Project?
 1. To enhance student's web development skills.
 1. To develop a RESTful web application using the Python framework Flask.